tanmayJ527/jsEvolution/README.md

 # jsEvolution
-Instructions:
+Instructions: <br>
-  Go to the page https://tanmay-chanakya.github.io/jsEvolution/home.html Follow the steps on the webpages.
+  Go to the page https://tanmay-chanakya.github.io/jsEvolution/home.html <br>
+  Follow the steps on the webpages.